 Rolex watches are almost the most famous models among watch branded collectors.
 However, some like them, while others can’t wrap their heads around the mixing of two metals on one fake watch.
 As die-hard fans of two-color Rolex watches, we clearly belong in the first camp.
 If you’re not sure if you can keep up with the two-tone luxury watch trend, check out these three modern two-tone Rolex replica watches, which may well lead you in the right direction.

 Rolex has been making two-tone watch steel and yellow gold watches since the 1930s.
-To be honest, the company trademarked the name “Rolesor,” which is the official Rolex term for their two-tone watches.
+To be honest, the company trademarked the name “Rolesor,” which is the official Rolex term for its two-tone watches.

 The Datejust 41 model sports a (naturally) 41mm stainless steel case topped with the familiar fluted bezel in yellow gold and decorated with a yellow screw-down winding crown.
-Carrying on the golden hue is the champagne dial, which is home to luminescent baton hour markers or diamond hour makers and the amazing date window at 3 o’clock.
+Carrying on the golden hue is the champagne dial, which is home to luminescent baton hour makers or diamond hour markers and the amazing date window at 3 o’clock.

 Apart from the dress fake watch, two-tone Rolex watches also come in sportier styles.
 Take for example the two-tone Rolex Submariner replica.
 The combination of robust stainless steel, precious 18k yellow gold, and ultra-modern black ceramic come together to make one much more attractive Submariner.

 The new model in this two-tone Rolex roundup, the Sky-Dweller ref.
 326933 made its debut at Baselworld 2017.
 This was the first time Rolex made a half-gold model of the Sky-Dweller available, thereby significantly dropping the entry price of their annual calendar watch.